Hyperinflationary economies update - Why this matters for your financial statements

-IAS 29 Financial reporting in hyperinflationary economies applies when an entity’s functional currency is ‘hyperinflationary’.
-It requires the financial statements (including any comparative periods) to be stated in terms of the measuring unit current at the end of the applicable reporting period.
+When an entity’s functional currency is ‘hyperinflationary’, NZ IAS 29 Financial Reporting in Hyperinflationary Economies requires the financial statements (including any comparative periods) to be stated in terms of the measuring unit current at the end of the applicable reporting period.
 This is because the currency of a hyperinflationary economy loses a significant amount of purchasing power from period to period such that presenting financial information based on historical amounts, even if only a few months old, does not provide relevant information to users of financial statements.

-How do I know if the economy of a country is hyperinflationary?
+How do I know if a country’s economy is hyperinflationary?

 The International Monetary Fund (IMF) publishes historical and projected inflation data by country.
-Based on the IMF’s forecasts for 2021, published in October 2021, certain countries are identified as hyperinflationary or at a risk of being hyperinflationary in future.
-A list of hyperinflationary economies for the year-ended 31 December 2021 can be found in BDO’s International Financial Reporting Bulletin 2022/02 Hyperinflationary Economies for the period ended 31 December 2021.
+Based on the latest IMF’s forecasts, certain countries are identified as hyperinflationary or at a risk of being hyperinflationary in future.

 This publication has been carefully prepared, but is general commentary only.
 This publication is not legal or financial advice and should not be relied upon as such.
 The information in this publication is subject to change at any time and therefore we give no assurance or warranty that the information is current when read.
 The publication cannot be relied upon to cover any specific situation and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact the BDO member firms in New Zealand to discuss these matters in the context of your particular circumstances.